Kristina01111000/Drws_site/README.md

 Air’s energetics show up in our planet's expansive blue skies.
 There is a unique yin and yang to Air as it plays out within us.
 Air’s yin force shows up as intellectual prowess; its yang force gives us our robust muscularity.
 Do the lesson chats for the new quizzes and make the pages for them, do a tleast 2 comments for each
+- emailed about the quizzes reloading on his computer